enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/inventory.md

 ---

-Returns the item stack at the given index in the inventory of the caster, or the block at the given position instead.
+Returns the item stack at the given index in either the inventory of the caster, or the block at the given position.